ColinWaddell/AppleTVGuide/README.md

     sudo chmod u+s nitoHelper

-Running Smart Installer is as simple as getting your remote and pointing your Apple TV in the direction of Nito TV->Settings->Install Software->Smart Installer.
-Then let it do its thing."
+Running Smart Installer is as simple as getting your remote and pointing your Apple TV in the direction of Nito TV→Settings→Install Software→Smart Installer.
+Then let it do its thing.